eksperimental-forks/phoenix/guides/contexts.md

   end
 ```

-We built a query for fetching the current product given its ID which we pass to `Repo.update_all`.
-Ecto's `Repo.update_all` allows us to perform batch updates against the database, and is perfect for atomically updating values, such as incrementing our views count.
-The result of the repo operation returns the number of updated records, along with the selected schema values specified by the `select` option.
+We built a query for fetching the current product given its ID which we pass to `Repo.update_all/2`.
+Ecto's [`Ecto.Repo.update_all/3`] allows us to perform batch updates against the database, and is perfect for atomically updating values, such as incrementing our view count.
+The result of the repository operation returns the number of updated records, along with the selected schema values specified by the `select` option.
 When we receive the new product views, we use `put_in(product.views, views)` to place the new view count within the product struct.

 With our context function in place, let's make use of it in our product controller.
 Update your `show` action in `lib/hello_web/controllers/product_controller.ex` to call our new function: